zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/newmechanics.md

 With the same functionality is the above "Peeking", feature, you can use SHIFT + E to initiate a few unique things!
 If a bard is playing music, this allows you to clap for them!
 You can also pet your horse rather than jumping onto it.
 Try it out on various things!

-## Open locks with a Two-Handed weapon or Fists
+## Open locks with Two-Handed weapons, Fists, or Power Bashing

-Power attacking a locked chest, door, or even wire-trap with a *Two-Handed* weapon or your *Fists* can potentially unlock it!
+Power attacking a locked chest, door, or even wire-trap with a *Two-Handed*, *Fists*, or using a *Power Bash* can potentially unlock it!
 Whether or not you unlock the lock or not, depends on either your Two-Handed skill, Hand-to-Hand skill or Stamina amount.
 Reference the below table to see what you can unlock at which levels.
-Your Security skill will be increased if you successfully destroy a lock this way.
+Your Security skill **WILL NOT** increase if you open a lock this way.
 If you do not have the requisite skill level or stamina, nothing will happen when you attempt.

 | Novice | Apprentice | Adept | Expert | Master |
 |--------|------------|-------|--------|--------|